tkachukcha/100-days-of-code/log.md

 6. Habit Tracker || 1 hours so far

 Total 100 hours (7th Jan)

+## Day 97: January 11 2022
+##### Project 3: Surf Forecast Scraper

+**Today's Progress**:
+Added component for each website's data object.
+Added options to Options component to render those components or not.
+Started rendering swell tables from first website data.
+Trying to figure out to show data in columns, not in rows.
+Looks like I would need to make few nested loops in order to do that.

 ## Day 96: January 10 2022
 ##### Project 3: Surf Forecast Scraper